-- > An issuer making an initial public offer shall ensure that: - a) it has made an application to one or more stock exchanges to seek an in-principle approval for listing of its specified securities on such stock exchanges and has chosen one of them as the Designated stock exchange; - b) it has entered into an agreement with a depository for dematerialisation of the specified securities already issued and proposed to be issued; - c) all its specified securities held by the promoters are in dematerialised form prior to filing of the offer document; - d) all its existing partly paid-up equity shares have either been fully paid-up or have been forfeited; - e) it has made firm arrangements of finance through verifiable means towards seventy five per cent. of the stated means of finance for a specific project proposed to be funded from the issue proceeds, excluding the amount to be raised through the proposed public issue or through existing identifiable internal accruals.
+- An issuer making an initial public offer shall ensure that: - it has made an application to one or more stock exchanges to seek an in-principle approval for listing of its specified securities on such stock exchanges and has chosen one of them as the Designated stock exchange; - b) it has entered into an agreement with a depository for dematerialisation of the specified securities already issued and proposed to be issued; - c) all its specified securities held by the promoters are in dematerialised form prior to filing of the offer document;

-The amount for general corporate purposes, as mentioned in objects of the issue in the draft offer document and the offer document shall not exceed 25% of the amount being raised by the issuer.
+- d) all its existing partly paid-up equity shares have either been fully paid-up or have been forfeited; - e) all its outstanding convertible securities have been converted into equity shares; - f) it has made firm arrangements of finance through verifiable means towards 75%. of the stated means of finance for a specific project proposed to be funded from the issue proceeds, excluding the amount to be raised through the proposed public issue or through existing identifiable internal accruals. - > The amount for general corporate purposes, as mentioned in objects of the issue in the draft offer document and the offer document shall not exceed 25% of the amount being raised by the issuer.